 David replied, "Truly, there is no other sword that is as good as that one!
-Give it to to the city of Gath in the region of Philistia, to stay with King Achish.
-11 But the officers of King Achish did not approve of David's coming.
+Give it to me."
+10 So Ahimelech gave it to him, and low my father and mother to live here David left there.
+He and his men and went with you until I know what God is going to the city of Gath in the region of Philistia, to stay with King Achish.11 But the officers of King Achish did not approve of David's coming.
 They said to King Achish, "This man David is just as powerful as the king of his land.
-Our enemies, the Israelite people, honored him by dancing and singing, but David has killed tens of thousands of them!"
+Our enemies, the Israelite people, honored him by dancing and singing, but David has killed tens of thousands of them!""